debrouwere/draughtsman/README.md

 ## Installation

 `npm install draughtsman -g` should do the trick.
+You should have `node.js` and `npm` installed though.
+Instructions at https://github.com/joyent/node/wiki/Installation.

 ## Usage